 Two students, one a first-generation and one a second-generation, had no plans to pay for their post-secondary education.
 The first generation student without any higher education financial plans did not expect to attend college after high school until he found out about tnAchieves.
 Only one student (second generation) out of all ten interviewed mentioned a parent-funded college savings account that would be used towards their college education.

-Theme 3: First-generation college students are less likely to further their education without financial aid
+First-generation college students are less likely to further their education without financial aid

-Despite the insufficient financial planning, almost all of these tnAchieves or Promise students faced, half of them believed they would still attend a higher education institution.
+Despite the insufficient financial planning, almost all of these tnAchieves or Tennessee Promise students faced, half of them believed they would still attend a higher education institution.
 From the five who would have attended college with or without Tennessee Promise funds, three were second-generation students, while two were first generation.
 Students whose goal was always to attend college immediately following high school opted for Tennessee Promise as the cheaper alternative to a four-year institution.
 One second-generation student from the tnAchieves class of 2014 explained how the scholarship impacted her life and financial situation: “If I didn’t have tnAchieves, I probably would’ve gone to [the university] first, which would have made me more in debt.”

 Another second-generation student said she chose to accept this scholarship with her parents’ finances in mind.
 “I think it was a good idea to do considering I am going to a really expensive school.
 It helped settle those costs so now instead of having to pay for 4 years…we don’t have to spend that much.”